ChunkyMonkey00/javascriptWatchers/README.md

 - `initialValue`: The initial value of the variable.
 - `watchersArray` (optional): An array to store watchers associated with the variable.
 Defaults to a global array if not provided.

+##### Notes:
+Upon initialization of a variable's value, watchers WILL trigger if conditions are met.

 #### Returns:

 A proxy object representing the variable.